 A strong cold reigns on Caradhras.
 While winter has never been kind in these regions and especially on the Redhorn Gate, Caradhras seems to be especially hostile this year.
 The weather is unforgiving already, but scouts have reported orcs and goblins roaming the pass, some claiming to have seen creatures even bigger than the monstrous mountain trolls in the snow…

-The original version of The Redhorn Gate is the Dwarrodelf cycle’s location-based quest and one of the less frustrating ones at that (looking at you, Nîn-in-Eilph!).
-It did suffer from some pretty weak enemies, though, with the Mountain Troll being the only real threat, and it was quite easy as a whole.
+The original version of The Redhorn Gate is the Dwarrodelf cycle’s location-based quest, and one of the less frustrating ones at that (looking at you, Nîn-in-Eilph!).
+It did suffer from some pretty weak enemies though, with the Mountain Troll being the only real threat, and it was a quite easy as a whole.

 Nightmare The Redhorn Gate

 - Found in: The Redhorn Gate Nightmare deck

 - Size: 19 new encounter cards, 1 rule card

 - Quest Cards: 3, the same as in the original version